RedisGears/RedisGears/README.md

 # RedisGears-2.0

 A [Redis module](https://redis.io/docs/modules/) that allows running a JS functions inside the Redis processes.
+The `JS` code is execute use [V8 `JS` engine](https://v8.dev/).

+**Notice, RedisGears 2.0 is still under active development and not yet GA, the API might (and probably) change at the final GA version.**

 ## Build